Sacred Squadron (Greece): The Dekemvriana, end of war and disbandment of the unit

-After the Greek mainland was liberated (October 1944), the Sacred Band returned to Greece, where strains were becoming evident in the relationship of George Papandreou's British-backed national unity government and the leftist National Liberation Front (EAM), which controlled most of the Greek countryside.
+After the Greek mainland was liberated (October 1944), the Sacred Squadron returned to Greece, where strains were becoming evident in the relationship of George Papandreou's British-backed national unity government and the leftist National Liberation Front (EAM), which controlled most of the Greek countryside.
 The crucial issue was the disarmament of the guerrilla forces and the formation of a new national army out of members of both the exiled armed forces and the guerrillas of ELAS and EDES.
-However, the Papandreou government wished to retain the Sacred Band and the 3rd Greek Rimini Mountain Brigade intact: faced with the far larger guerilla army of uncertain political intent, Papandreou and the British wished to keep these units and make them the core of the new army.
+However, the Papandreou government wished to retain the Sacred Squadron and the 3rd Greek Rimini Mountain Brigade intact: faced with the far larger guerilla army of uncertain political intent, Papandreou and the British wished to keep these units and make them the core of the new army.
 Disbanding them would mean that their members would become individual recruits in a possibly EAM-dominated people's army.
-This tension eventually spilled over into the Dekemvriana events in Athens, where the Sacred Band fought against ELAS forces.
+This tension eventually spilled over into the Dekemvriana events in Athens, where the Sacred Squadron fought against ELAS forces.

-Throughout October 1944, and then again from February 1945, after the fighting in Athens had ended, the Sacred Band continued operating against the remaining German garrisons in the islands of the Aegean Sea until the war's end in May 1945.
-In June, the unit returned to Egypt prior to its disbandment, which took place in a ceremony in Athens, on 7 August 1945.
+Throughout October 1944, and then again from February 1945, after the fighting in Athens had ended, the Sacred Squadron continued operating against the remaining German garrisons in the islands of the Aegean Sea until the war's end in May 1945.
+In July, the unit returned to Egypt prior to its disbandment, which took place in a ceremony in Athens, on 7 August 1945.
 During the ceremony the unit's flag was awarded with Greece's highest military awards, the Commander's Cross of the Cross of Valour and the War Cross First Class.
 The unit's casualties throughout its existence amounted to 25 dead, 56 wounded, 3 missing and 29 taken prisoner.

-In the Hellenic Army, some of the Sacred Band's traditions are carried on by the Mountain Raiding Companies (LOK), founded in 1946.
+In the Hellenic Army, some of the Sacred Squadron's traditions are carried on by the Mountain Raiding Companies (LOK), founded at the end of 1946 and beginning of 1947.

-British connections

-As a unit operating under British direction, the Sacred Squadron and Regiment had British officers attached.
-Some were figures well known in military or other circles.